tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 </center>

 **Figure 2:** Overview of `systemPipeR` workflows management instances.
-A) A typical analysis workflow requires multiple single software (red), as well the description of the input data (green), and the expected outfiles and reports analysis (purple).
+A) A typical analysis workflow requires multiple software tools (red), as well the description of the input (green) and output files, including analysis reports (purple).
 B) `systemPipeR` provides multiple utilities to design and build a workflow, allowing multi-instance, integration of R code and command-line software, a simple and efficient annotation system, that allows automatic control of the input and output data, and multiple resources to manage the entire workflow.
-c) The execution of the analysis is independent of the design and build, enabling portability and more meaningful code sharing. `systemPipeR` provides options to execute a single step or multi-steps in a compute session environment, enabling scalability, resources to re-run one or multi-steps, checkpoints, and generation of execution reports that can track parameters and versions, providing transparency and data provenance.
+c) Options are provided to execute single or multiple workflow steps, while enabling scalability, checkpoints, and generation of technical and scientific reports.

 An important feature of *`systemPipeR's`* CWL interface is that it provides two options to run command-line tools and workflows based on CWL.
 First, one can